Welcome to Mines and casa!

 What if I want to be in a particular class?

 That is a great question.
 Our goal with your first semester schedule is to make sure you are set up to advance in your intended major and make progress towards graduation.
-Depending on what that class is, you might already be in it, or you might be able to add it when your schedule comes out (around August 1).
+Depending on what that class is, you might already be in it, or you might be able to add it when your schedule comes out (around mid-June for fall start/Transfer students).
 It all depends on what the class is, when it’s offered in comparison to your other classes, and if it’s open.

 If you can’t get in that class your first semester, you can include it in your class wishlist for the spring or other semesters.
 You’ll have the ability to control your schedule every semester after your first!